 Obviously, entry and exit points are critical for physical security reasons.
 But doors leading to valuable assets, like warehouses and server rooms, also demand some attention.
 And some rooms, like executive suites, network operations or conference rooms, maybe permission-based, in that only some small percentage of employees should ever be able to access these rooms.

-Question 2- And when these rooms are determined, what type of entry methods should be used?
+Question 2- And when these rooms are determined, what type of entry methods should you take into consideration?

 Cards and fobs are very popular, as they fit in wallets and keychains.
 They’re also hard to counterfeit and more secure than pin codes and passwords.
 Simply install a reader wherever a card entry spot is needed.
 Biometrics are considered the most secure, as they use thumbprints and retina scan info to allow access.
 Great for those extra special internal spaces.